Your basket is currently empty!

 These approaches include enhancing mitochondrial biogenesis, modulating mitophagy, and stimulating fission/fusion dynamics.

-Emerging evidence suggests that methylene blue holds promise as a multitargeted due to its antioxidative properties, modulation of autophagy/mitophagy mechanisms, and ability to enhance synaptic plasticity.
+Emerging evidence suggests that methylene blue holds promise as a multitargeted therapy due to its antioxidative properties, modulation of autophagy/mitophagy mechanisms, and ability to enhance synaptic plasticity.

 As our understanding of the complex interplay between mitochondrial function, neuroprotection, and Parkinson’s disease continues to grow, so will the prospects for developing innovative treatments that offer hope for better patient outcomes.